CanInBad/BDCC_wiki/User's-troubleshooting.md

    * Clearing your cache might help make the game load "smoothly" (not tested but some say it helps).
 3. Upgrade your phone
    * If you already tried all of those options then it about time to upgrade your smart phone.

+if this happens on other devices than android then please try without mods first, if the issue persisted please report it as a bug using same information as [this section](#my-game-crashesforce-close-when-loading-into-main-menu).

 ### My game CRASHES when I loaded into a game save or playing with mods